 Pierce Freelon, “Haiti 2 Hayti: A Legacy of Revolutionary Pan African Culture in Durham”

-With the help of our friends at The Regulator Bookshop, we are pleased to offer a 10% discount on William A. Darity Jr. and A. Kirsten Mullen’s From Here to Equality: Reparations for Black Americans in the Twenty-First Century (UNC Press, 2020).
-Use the coupon code COMMEMORATIONS at checkout.
+William A. Darity Jr. and A. Kirsten Mullen’s From Here to Equality: Reparations for Black Americans in the Twenty-First Century (UNC Press, 2020) is available for purchase from The Regulator Bookshop.